My Dinner

 What is Swabian Potato Salad?

-Swabia encompasses part of the German states of Bavaria and Baden Wurttemberg.
-The region's cuisine is characterised by its humble rustic recipes.
-As the population tended to be less affluent peasants and farmers.
+Swabia encompasses part of the German states of Bavaria and Baden-Württemberg.
+The region's cuisine is characterized by its humble, rustic recipes, as the population tended to be less affluent peasants and farmers.

-Apart from potato salad, Swabia is famous for Spätzle (German egg dumplings), Maultaschen (German ravioli) and Käsespätzle (Cheese dumplings) and German onion cake (Zwiebelkuchen).
+Apart from potato salad, Swabia is famous for Spätzle (German egg dumplings), Maultaschen (German ravioli), Flädlesuppe (Pancake Soup) and Käsespätzle (cheese dumplings) and Zwiebelkuchen (Onion Pie).

-The Swabian-style potato salad differs from the Northern German Potato Salad version, as it is a lot lighter and not made with mayonnaise.
+The Swabian-style potato salad differs from the northern German potato salad version, as it is much lighter and not made with mayonnaise (affiliate link).

-Because this potato salad is very light, it is popular during the fasting period.
-For example, it is a popular German Christmas Food, and it was common to eat Swabian potato salad with Frankfurters on Christmas Eve.
-This day still counts as the fasting period before Christmas.
+Because this potato salad is very light, it is popular during fasting periods.
+For example, it is a popular German Christmas food, and it was common to eat Swabian potato salad with Frankfurters on Christmas Eve.
+This day still counts as part of the fasting period before Christmas.

 Ingredients: